 The deadline for applications for 2020-2021 is September 28, 2020.

 - A resume

-- A one-page statement of interest (single spaced, 500-word maximum) addressing the following: How will the program contribute to your professional development?
-What specifically are you hoping to learn from participating in the Affiliates Program?
+- A one-page statement of interest (single spaced, 500-word minimum) addressing the following: Why do you want to participate in the Affiliates Program?
+How will the program contribute to your professional development?
+What specifically are you hoping to learn or gain from participating in the Affiliates Program?